-Transitional care applies only to initial enrollees as of the date the district/entity begins participating in TRS-ActiveCare; to new hires, new dependents entering the plan upon a qualifying event.
+Transition of care applies only to initial enrollees as of the date the district/entity begins participating in TRS-ActiveCare; to new hires, new dependents entering the plan upon a qualifying event.

-If you or a covered dependent are undergoing a course of medical treatment at the time of enrolling in ActiveCare 1-HD, the ActiveCare Select Plan, or ActiveCare 2 and your doctor is not in the PPO/Select network, ongoing care with the current doctor may be requested for a period of time, usually 90 days but not to exceed six months from the initial date of TRS-ActiveCare coverage.
-Transitional care benefits may be available if being treated for any of the following conditions by a non-network doctor:
+If you or a covered dependent are undergoing a course of medical treatment at the time of enrolling in TRS-ActiveCare 1-HD, the TRS-ActiveCare Select Plan, or TRS-ActiveCare 2 and your doctor is not in the PPO/Select network, ongoing care with the current doctor may be requested for a period of time, usually 90 days but not to exceed six months from the initial date of TRS-ActiveCare coverage.
+Transition of care benefits may be available if being treated for any of the following conditions by a non-network doctor:

 - Examples of an active course of treatment include, but are not limited to:

 - 3rd trimester pregnancy

 - o Ongoing treatment plan such as chemotherapy or radiation therapy

 - o Terminal illness

 - o Conditions requiring multiple surgeries

 - Recent surgery

-- Outpatient treatment for mental illness or substance abuse
+- o Outpatient treatment for mental illness or substance abuse

 - o Ongoing or disabling condition that worsens

-- Organ or bone marrow transplant
+- o Organ or bone marrow transplant

-Transitional care benefits are subject to approval.
-To request transitional care benefits, complete a Transitional Benefits/Release of Patient Information Form available from your Benefits Administrator or on the www.trsactivecareaetna.com website.
+Transition of care benefits are subject to approval.
+To request transition of care benefits, complete a Transition of Care Coverage Form available from your Benefits Administrator or on the www.trsactivecareaetna.com website.
 Instructions for submitting the request to Aetna are on the form.
-If the transitional care request is approved, you or your covered dependent may continue to see the non-network doctor and receive the network level of benefits from the selected TRS-ActiveCare plan.
-If the transitional care request is denied, you may still continue to see your current doctor, but benefits will be paid at the non-network level if you enroll in the ActiveCare 1-HD or ActiveCare 2 Plan.
-Benefits will be denied if you are enrolled in the ActiveCare Select Plan.
+If the transition of care request is approved, you or your covered dependent may continue to see the non-network doctor and receive the network level of benefits from the selected TRS-ActiveCare plan.
+If the transition of care request is denied, you may still continue to see your current doctor, but benefits will be paid at the non-network level if you enroll in the TRS-ActiveCare 1-HD or TRS-ActiveCare 2 Plan.
+Benefits will be denied if you are enrolled in the TRS-ActiveCare Select Plan.

-If your doctor is in the network, you do not have to complete a Transitional Benefits/Release of Patient Information Form.
+If your doctor is in the network, you do not have to complete a Transition of Care Coverage Form.